 1.17 Within the framework of the GCA, each of the five Pillars has evolved in its own specific way over the past decade.

+1.18 In accordance with Resolution A/RES/74/247 "Countering the use of information and communications technologies for criminal purposes" adopted at the 74th session of the UN General Assembly on December 27, 2019 to develop a comprehensive international convention on counteracting the use of information and communication technologies for criminal purposes within UN will be established Open-ended special intergovernmental Committee representing all regions taking fully into account existing international documents and efforts on fighting the criminal use of information and communication technologies, while taking into account at the national, regional and international level, specifically, work and outcomes of the Open-ended Intergovernmental Expert Group to conduct a comprehensive study of the cybercrime problem.
+In accordance with Resolution A/RES/73/27 «Developments in the field of information and telecommunications in the context of international security» adopted at the 73th session of the UN General Assembly on December 5, 2018 an open-ended UN Working group was established.
+The open-ended UN Working group is functioning successfully.

-1.18 As of 2019, more than 125 countries have signed and/or ratified different cybersecurity and cybercrime conventions, declarations, guidelines or agreements.
-The Council of Europe Convention on Cybercrime of 2001 has been ratified by 65 States (March 2020), and negotiations on a 2nd Additional Protocol to the Convention on Cybercrime have commenced in 2017.
-The Tallinn Manual 2.0 was also published in 2017, expanding the coverage of the international law governing cyber warfare to peacetime legal regimes.
-Within the UNGA First Committee, a Group of Governmental Experts (GGE) continues to study the threats posed by the use of ICTs in the context of international security, with a focus also on how these threats should be addressed.
+Within the UNGA First Committee, a Group of Governmental Experts (GGE) continues to study the threats posed by the use of ICTs in the context of international security, with a focus also on how these threats should be addressed.s of 2019, more than 125 countries have signed and/or ratified different cybersecurity and cybercrime conventions, declarations, guidelines or agreements.
+Currently in this area there are also the Agreement between the governments of the member states of the Shanghai Cooperation Organization on cooperation in the field of international information security of June 16, 2009, which is open for accession by any state that shares its goals and principles and as an example of a regional of the document - Agreement on cooperation of the member states of the Commonwealth of Independent States in the fight against crimes in the field of information technologies on September 28, 2018.
+The Council of Europe Convention on Cybercrime of 2001 has been ratified by 65 States (March 2020), and negotiations on a 2nd Additional Protocol to the Convention on Cybercrime have commenced in 2017..

 1.19 Innovative ICT technologies, such as cloud computing, software-defined networking (SDN), network function virtualization (NFV), 5G, Big Data, AI etc., blur market and geographic boundaries, making the cybersecurity ecosystem increasingly dynamic and complex.
 New technologies and commercial actors can cause exposure to new vulnerabilities and threats, particularly as the private sector’s focus on performance, market share, and costs is often prioritized over investments in security in the design stage.
 There are a number of issues that pose significant challenges when dealing with such technologies, such as finding a way to reduce and master the number of vulnerabilities by ensuring security by design (as products continue to be vulnerable right from the design phase itself), enhancing confidence in products and services through their lifecycles by accreditation schemes, protocols and standards, and legitimate use of user generated data while protecting user privacy.
 Standardization and periodic certification/accreditation processes could help reduce the number and impact of vulnerabilities by contributing towards developing a culture of security by design, in turn building trust and confidence in such technologies.
 However, security standardization, i.e. developing technical and procedural measures for security, remains a moving target because this necessitates tech-advanced industry, tech-savvy regulators and capable enforcement bodies, where applicable.